Question: What causes spotting during ovulation? Can midcycle ovulation bleeding be heavy and come with thick blood clots?

 Is spotting after ovulation possible?

-How can I be sure its ovulation happening?
+How can I be sure it’s ovulation happening?

 There are other ways to tell if you are ovulating and there are more reliable signs you should watch out for.
-Here are other ovulation signs and symptoms
+Here are other ovulation signs and symptoms:

 It’s common for some women to feel wet down there while in their ovulation period.
 This occurs because of the initial spike in the level of estrogen hormone.